Arkham Horror: Gameplay

 Each player selects an investigator character that is provided with the game.
 These characters have three pairs of statistics to represent their strengths and weaknesses, and the ability to "slide" their current focus on each scale towards either extreme or keep it relatively average.
-For example, Lore and Luck is one pair - if you maximize your character's Lore, you simultaneously minimize his or her Luck.
+For example, Lore and Luck is one pair - if the player maximizes their character's Lore, they simultaneously minimize their Luck.

 Characters are further defined by a starting inventory and special abilities.
 Most importantly, each character has the stats of Sanity and Stamina.
 These respectively measure the character's mental stability and physical health (i.e. hit points).
 The back of each card includes a brief history for the character, in case players wish to add an element of roleplaying to the game.

 Each player's character is placed on the game board at the location specified on their card.
 They are given any items specified as well as their starting Sanity and Stamina tokens.
 At this time, the players should also pick which Ancient One they will be attempting to defeat.
 This is usually done by randomly drawing the Ancient One's card, but can also be selected intentionally if the players choose to do so.

 The basic resolution mechanic is to roll a number of six-sided dice equal to the statistic, plus any modifiers.
 Results of a five or a six on a die is considered a success.
 Most checks only require a single success, with the general exception of Combat rolls when fighting monsters.
 For instance, a card may require a Lore -1 roll.
 If the character has a Lore stat of 4, they would roll three dice and if at least one die lands on a five or six the character has passed the roll (and may gain a benefit), otherwise he or she has failed (and may suffer a consequence).

 Characters may also become Blessed, which allows them to succeed on a four or higher; or Cursed, which means they can only succeed on a roll of six.
 Throughout the game, characters collect Clue tokens; a Clue token can be spent to get a bonus die during a roll (after the original roll fails to produce enough successes).
-There are Skill cards that can be acquired, increasing a statistic by one as well as granting an extra bonus die when you spend a Clue token on that particular type of roll.
+There are Skill cards that can be acquired, increasing a statistic by one as well as granting an extra bonus die when the player spends a Clue token on that particular type of roll.

-Each turn, the players move their characters on the board and either have Encounters at a location (by drawing cards specific to that board location) or fight monsters.
+Each turn, the players move their characters on the board, fight or evade monsters and have Encounters at a location (by drawing cards specific to that board location).
 They may also purchase items at some locations, or take advantage of other special features.
 For example, characters who spend a turn at Arkham Asylum will regain a point to their sanity score, or they may spend $2 in-game to regain their maximum sanity.
 Either way, it takes the place of their normal Encounter card draw for that turn.